 Four more days passed.
 Jon Pope’s visit to the West Coast was drawing to a close.
 Erica pictured him in Los Angeles, having meetings in outdoor bars beneath the sandaled shadows of trees: sycamores, eucalyptus, weeping willows.
 He was with other women, tall women in Italian dresses, short and fleshy women who whispered do anything you want to me at art openings when no one else could hear.
 Sometimes the other Erica was there too, laughing appreciatively at something he said, putting her hand on his arm to encourage him or hold him back.

 This time it was an email, just one line.
 It arrived at eleven in the morning: “Hey.
 I’m leaving town, but tomorrow at 3pm, I’ll be at Jackson Cafe.
-Want to meet me there for coffee?”
+Maybe we could have a quick coffee, keep it light?”

 The notion that this was her last chance to see him filled her with alarm.
 Immediately, she wrote back: “ok.”
 She looked at those two tiny, pathetic letters for a long time.
 It seemed excessive to use a period when she had not spelled the world out in its entirety, or capitalized it.
 She moved her cursor over to discard the draft, but then impulsively, she clicked, “send.”
 She stared at the option her screen gave her to “undo” the action of having sent her email.
 Then it disappeared, no longer available.
 Now she could only “view” what she had written to Jon Pope.
 She didn’t want to do that, so she shut down her computer and turned off her phone.